aptech/docs/docs/getcoltypes.rst

 Purpose
 ----------------

-Returns the metadata type of matrix *x* by columns.
+Returns the metadata type of dataframe *x* by columns.

 Format
 ----------------